-The provisions of the water shortage response plan will be enforced by Town of Tabor City Public Works department and police personnel.
-Violators may be reported to the Town's dedicated water conservation hotline.
+The provisions of the water shortage response plan will be enforced by the Concord Community Water System Utilities Department.
 Citations are assessed according to the following schedule depending on the number of prior violations and current level of water shortage.